 In evaluating a particular candidate, the Nomination/Governance Committee will consider factors other than the candidate's qualifications, including the current composition of the Board of Directors, the balance of management and independent directors, the need for Audit Committee and other expertise and the evaluations of other prospective nominees.
-In connection with this evaluation, the Nomination/Governance Committee determines whether to interview the prospective nominee, and if warranted, one or more members of the Nomination/Governance Committee, and others as appropriate, interview prospective nominees.
-After completing this evaluation and interview process, the Nomination/Governance Committee makes a recommendation to the full Board of Directors as to the persons who should be nominated by the Board of Directors.
-The Board of Directors determines the nominees after considering the recommendation of the Nomination/Governance Committee.
-Should a shareholder recommend a candidate for Director, our Nomination/Governance Committee would evaluate such candidate in the same manner that it evaluates any other nominee.
+In connection with this evaluation, the Nomination/Governance Committee determines whether to interview prospective nominee, and if warranted, one or more members of the Nomination/Governance Committee makes a recommendation to the full Board of Directors as to the persons who should be nominated by the Board of Directors.
+The Board of Directors determines the nominees after considering the recommendation of the Nomination/Governance Committee such candidate in the same manner that it evaluates any other nominee.
 To date, no shareholder or group of shareholders has put forth any director nominees for the Annual Meeting.